 It is good to know what are the activities of our competitors but nothing to be obsessed about them as everyone has a different game plan to succeed.

-It is important to have knowledge of who are your present customers before discovering similar people.
+It is important to have knowledge of who is your present customers before discovering similar people.
 How do the customers perceive your brand?
 What will work for the customers?

 Personas and user journeys